xoopscube/documentation/en/development/xcube-concept.md

 to ensure backwards compatibility and interoperability with XOOPS2 (©2002 Kazumi Ono @Onokazu, GPL2) and later XOOPS2-JP (©2005 XOOPS2 Japan, GPL2) Japanese versions with multibyte character support.

-The Base subsystem Legacy main functions have been placed into their own modules, such as user account management, and private messages.
+The Base subsystem Legacy main functions have been placed into their own modules, such as user group management, private messages, render engine, and standard cache.

 ## Exchangeable

 The XCube design is probably common to the most used design pattern in modern programming languages like Java and C#.

 Some advantages of XCube design :
 - inheritance, as object creation is delegated to subclasses,
 - it promotes consistency, classes are made to be polymorphic, thus interchangeable;
 - write more type-safe code than before;
 - since most objects are exchangeable, it's possible to change the layer (Base subsystem), not only managers.

-The _Base_ subsystem can be replaced or written from scratch.
-Anyone can develop anything, anytime, anywhere, except changing the core that makes everything "exchangeable" allowing for scalability, flexibility and freedom.
+The _Base_ subsystem is designed to be replaceable or entirely rewritten, empowering developers to create anything, anytime, anywhere.

+However, the core itself – the very mechanism that enables this "exchangeability" and ensures scalability, flexibility, and freedom – remains intentionally immutable.

 ## XCube Namespace